robin-mu/EDGE/Level Editor/readme.md

 `[world folder]` is the name displayed in gray under your world name in the world select screen.

 `[structure name]` in the name you wrote into the structure block (without `minecraft:`).

+If you specify no `[world folder]`, the script will look for the structure files in your current working directory.